Stonehill Skyhawks football

 The Stonehill Skyhawks football team represents Stonehill College in football.
 Stonehill is a member of the Northeast Conference (NEC).
 Prior to 2005, Stonehill's athletics teams were known as the Chieftains.

-The Skyhawks play in W.B.
-Mason Stadium on the campus of Stonehill College in Easton, Massachusetts, which has a seating capacity of 2,400.
+The Skyhawks play on Timothy J. Coughlin Memorial Field at W.B.
+Mason Stadium, located on Stonehill's campus in Easton, which has a seating capacity of 2,400.

 History

 On Saturday, September 8, 2012, the Skyhawks defeated Southern Connecticut State University for the first time in 15 years, by a score of 13–0.
 In addition to breaking the losing streak, Stonehill also became the first team to shut out the Owls in 12 years.

 On Thursday, October 18, 2012, Stonehill hosted the University of New Haven Chargers in Stonehill's first ever nationally televised football game, broadcast as part of CBS Sports Network's Thursday night Division II game of the week.
 The game drew an overcapacity crowd that saw heavily favored New Haven win 45–41 on a last-second touchdown pass.